 Only after a life threatening injury did i choose to race bicycles.

-My name is Darin Morgan, I'm a single, #plantbased athlete, and animal lover.
-I love adventure, outdoors and have a true connection to the earth, and a rooted pieces.
-A father to a tux cat named "Tux"He is 6 years old and my best friend, most the time, lol.
-Cool story how we met tho!
-I randomly one day went to the local S.P.C.A. animal shelterwith my friend Autum while living in Sacramento.
+My name is Darin, I love adventure, outdoors and all things bicycles.
+A father to an 8 year old tux cat named "Tux" we randomly met one day after visiting the local S.P.C.A. animal shelterwith my friend Autum while living in Sacramento.
 We were looking at the dogs there, behind the cages, looking so sad and lonely and soon realized I didn't like it there and just felt bad for all of them and had the urge to immediately leave.
 We then went to look at the cats but couldn't get in the door because it was locked.
 So we just walked out the front door, but as we were leaving I had this thought .
-"We have to be able to get in there and see the cats right..." and so we walked right back in, asked if we could see the cats.
+"We have to be able to get in there and see the cats right?"
+And so we walked right back in!
+I’d asked the front desk if we could see the cats.
 Turns out we were just at the wrong door the first time, and we got in.
-Yet that same feeling struck again.
-Walking past all the tiny cages of stacked, sad kittens, and even adult cats we were ready to be gone for good.
+Although that same sad feeling came back in.
+Walking past all the tiny cages of stacked, sad kittens, and even adult cats I were ready to be gone for good.
 That is until I came across this little guy sticking his paw out further than any of the others.
-It was literally the last cage, at the bottom, very last cat at the end of the hallway.
-I was immediately impressed with his energy and gravitated toward him.
-After 20 minutes hanging out we had totally connected and it felt he was already family.
+It was literally the last cage, last cat at the bottom.
+I was immediately impressed with his energy and felt a connection to him.
+After 20 minutes or so hanging out we had totally bonded and it felt like he was already family.
 And so I took him home and we have been getting into all kinds of trouble ever since.